mubaarik/towers/README.md

 ### About this repository
-Contains repository contains the python scripts and other files for collecting spectrum data with the USRP N200 device.
+This repository contains the python scripts and other files for collecting spectrum data with the USRP N200 device.
 For instructions concerning running the scripts please keep reading.

 ### Running the command